Student Design Consortium (SDC)

 Forming teams

-All teams must have 2 to 5 students.
 All levels of students are able to compete in the competition (Bachelor and Masters).
 Students can create their teams across disciplines, degree programs, and universities.
 All students competing are required to be registered at their place of study for the academic year (2024-2025).
 There is no limit to the number of teams that may compete from any given university or organization.

 All participating teams are required to submit a video pitch and an accompanying poster of their design solutions.
 Each team member needs to submit their student ID card for proof of student status.